 Introduction

 Proficient comprehension of text requires the coordination of multiple low-level processes, including word recognition and sentence parsing, as well the many higher-level skills associated with the integration of multiple phrases and paragraphs.
 At the most basic level, skilled reading comprehension begins with successful decoding.
-Indeed, much of the variability in reading comprehension skill can be explained by word reading skill, since efficient decoding allows more resources to be allocated to other reading processes ([García and Cain, 2014; Perfetti and Hogaboam, 1975]Perfetti & Hogaboam, 1975; Garcia & Cain, 2013).
-However, successful reading comprehension requires subsequent additional processes, akin to those involved in listening comprehension (Gough & Tumner, 1984[Gough and Tunmer, 1986]).
+Indeed, much of the variability in reading comprehension skill can be explained by word reading skill, since efficient decoding allows more resources to be allocated to other reading processes [García and Cain, 2014; Perfetti and Hogaboam, 1975].
+However, successful reading comprehension requires subsequent additional processes, akin to those involved in listening comprehension [Gough and Tunmer, 1986].
 Readers and listeners must access the meanings of individual words and use knowledge of grammatical structure to provide adequate parsing at both the phrase and sentence levels.
 Further, readers and listeners have to integrate meanings across words, phrases, and sentences to derive a global understanding of a passage.
-Research by Perfetti and colleagues (c.f., [Perfetti, 1985; Perfetti, 2007; Perfetti et al., 2013]Perfetti, 1985; Perfetti, 2007; Perfetti, Stafura, & Adlof, 2013) propose that each of these sub-skills are critical for successful comprehension, and weakness in any one becomes a pressure point for comprehension failure.
-Indeed, research on poor comprehenders, who have difficulty with reading comprehension despite intact word recognition ability and phonological processing skills bears this out [Nation, 2007; Oakhill and Cain, 2000](c.f., Oakhill & Cain, 2000; Nation, 2007).
-Studies of poor comprehenders find sub-clinical deficits across both linguistic and domain general comprehension sub-skills including lexical-semantic processing grammatical knowledge, inference-making, comprehension monitoring, working memory and executive function [Hulme and Snowling, 2011](see Hulme & Snowling, 2011 & Landi & Ryherd, in press, for recent reviews).
-Further, retrospective studies of pre-reading poor comprehenders find early oral language (expressive and receptive) weakness suggesting that impaired language function, rather than anything specific to reading per se may underlie individual differences in reading comprehension in good decoders [Catts et al., 2006; Nation et al., 2010](Nation, Cocksey, Taylor, & Bishop, 2010; Catts et al., 2006).
+Research by Perfetti and colleagues [c.f.
+Perfetti, 1985; Perfetti, 2007; Perfetti et al., 2013] propose that each of these sub-skills are critical for successful comprehension, and weakness in any one becomes a pressure point for comprehension failure.
+Indeed, research on poor comprehenders, who have difficulty with reading comprehension despite intact word recognition ability and phonological processing skills bears this out [c.f.
+Nation, 2007; Oakhill and Cain, 2000].
+Studies of poor comprehenders find sub-clinical deficits across both linguistic and domain general comprehension sub-skills including lexical-semantic processing grammatical knowledge, inference-making, comprehension monitoring, working memory and executive function [see Hulme and Snowling, 2011; Landi & Ryherd, in press, for recent reviews].
+Further, retrospective studies of pre-reading poor comprehenders find early oral language (expressive and receptive) weakness suggesting that impaired language function, rather than anything specific to reading per se may underlie individual differences in reading comprehension in good decoders [Catts et al., 2006; Nation et al., 2010].